The solar installation process for homes: 6 steps you need to know

 For grid interconnection you need approval from the utility company, and most cities require permits as well.

 Until that happens, permits will continue to be part of the process.
-Fortunately, for you the homeowner, there usually isn’t much to do, except to be home to answer the door for the inspectors.
+Fortunately for you the homeowner, there usually isn’t much to do, except to be home to answer the door for the inspectors.

 Step 5: Installation

-Once everything is approved, the next part is the actual solar installation.
+Once everything is approved the next part is the actual solar installation.
 A crew will come to your home to install the racking and solar panels, run conduit down from the roof, install the inverters and cutoff switch, and wire everything up to your electrical panel.

 For the solar installation, there’s nothing you need to do except to be home, but here’s a tip: high quality companies work cleanly and carefully, but sloppy contractors, in their rush to complete the project quickly, can make a mess of things.
 Look out for damage to your yard or landscaping, or things like screws scattered on your property, and don’t be afraid to call them out on it before they leave for the day.
+(Taking photos of the damage is a good idea.)

 Step 6: System activation and monitoring